apigee/iloveapis2015-jwt-jwe-jws/Readme.md

 Each directory includes the Java source code for a callout, as well as an example API proxy, which shows how to use the callout.

+## About Building

+It is not necessary to build the Java source code contained in the subdirectories here, in order to use the JWT or JWE policies in Apigee Edge.

 ## Pre-build step

-It is not necessary to build the Java source code contained in the subdirectories here, in order to use the JWT or JWE policies in Apigee Edge.
-But, if you do wish to build, to allow the maven builds to succeed, you need to first run the buildsetup.sh script on your workstation.
+If you do wish to build the callouts from Java source, you need [Apache maven](https://maven.apache.org/).
+To allow the maven builds to succeed, you need to first run the buildsetup.sh script on your workstation.
 This adds the Apigee-required jars into the local maven repository (your local cache).

 Do this like so: